juanzhangcs/juanzhangcs.github.io/_pages/teaching.md

   * 60hrs workshop for year 3 students.
   * University of Exeter, Department of Computer Science.
 Autumn, 2019

+## Spring 2019
+*  ECM2423: Artificial Intelligence and Applications.
+    * 60hrs workshop for year 2 students.
+    * Department of Computer Science, University of Exeter.
+Spring 2019

+## Autumn 2018
+* ECM3428: Algorithms that Changed the World
+  * 60hrs workshop for year 3 students.
+  * University of Exeter, Department of Computer Science.
+Autumn, 2018

+## Spring 2018
 * ECM2427: Outside The Box: Computer Science Research and Applications
   * 90hrs workshop for year 2 students.
   * University of Exeter, Department of Computer Science.
 Spring, 2018

-* ECM3428: Algorithms that Changed the World
-  * 60hrs workshop for year 3 students.
-  * University of Exeter, Department of Computer Science.
-Autumn, 2018

 * Formal Methods
   * Workshop, Beihang University, School of Reliability and Systems Engineering, 2011